Automotive industry in South Korea: Origins

-Saenara Automobile, established with the technical cooperation of Nissan Motor Co.; it was the first automaker in Korea that was equipped with modern assembly facilities, and acquired by Shinjin Industries in 1965.
-The Asia Motors Company was established in 1965, and the Hyundai Motor Company in 1968 with the technical cooperation of the Ford Motor Company.
+Saenara Automobile, established with the technical cooperation of Nissan; it was the first automaker in Korea that was equipped with modern assembly facilities, and acquired by Shinjin Industries in 1965.
+Asia Motors was established in 1965, and the Hyundai Motor Company was established in 1968 with the technical cooperation of Ford.
 However, all these companies were then merely automotive assemblers, importing parts from overseas partners.

 1970 to 1990

 In 1970, Toyota began to show hesitation in continuing its relationship with Shinjin Automobiles.
 After Toyota's withdrawal in 1972, Shinjin entered into a joint venture with General Motors and formed General Motors Korea, which was renamed Saehan Motors in 1976.
 Kia opened its Sohari Plant in 1973 in Gwangmyeong, South Korea.

 The Hyundai Pony, the first Korean-developed automobile, was built in 1975.
 Hyundai Motors accomplished this by engaging George Turnbull of British Leyland Motor Corporation as vice-president.
 The final result was a collaborative effort, comprising: